 Will I need blood after my knee replacement surgery?

-How long will my scar be after knee replacement surgery?
+Where and how long will my scar be after knee replacement surgery?

 Will I need a walker or a cane after knee replacement surgery?